nguyengiabach1201/YouBot/README.md

 <hr>

 ## Impacts On Learning

-### Positive Impacts: *This AI can result in a deeper understanding of the English reading task!*
+**Positive Impacts**: *This AI can result in a deeper understanding of the English reading task!*

-### Limitations: *Now, it only supports English, which may limit learning for non-English speakers!
+**Limitations**: *Now, it only supports English, which may limit learning for non-English speakers!
 It might provide inaccurate information, or it can't understand and answer hard questions!*

 <hr/>